jmalabed/Administrator-Front-End/README.md

 - MERN Stack: Mongo, Express, React, and Node
 - HTML, CSS, and Javascript
+- Extras: Twilio SMS, Moment
 - Deployed to Heroku and Surge
 - React - Bootstrap
 - Dotenv
-- Mailchimp
-- MongoAtlas
+- MongoDB Mongo Atlas

 ## User Stories

 - A business will be able to view the product capabilities and sign up
-- A business will be able to manage their staff, hotdesks, and conference room resources.
+- A business will be able to manage their staff, hotdesks, and conference room resources from an organized list
 - A guest visitor will be able to sign in to the building through a welcome page that collects email, name, and person they are visiting.
 - The guest visitor will be assigned to a hotdesk and conference room to meet with their host.
 - The guest will have access to an email link to self-report COVID infections to the company that theye have visited.
 - The company can also report internal COVID-19 infections through the company portal.
+- Desks are reserved for one hour and unavailable to additional visitors until that hour is up.
+This is designed to allow time for cleaning and avoiding unnecessary contact with others.

 ### Main Objectives